-On 22 February 2017, ESCR-Net's Strategic Litigation Working Group (SLWG) sent a letter to the African Commission on Human and Peoples' Rights (ACHPR) to support the application of one of the Commission's Rules of Procedure regarding the Endorois Welfare Council in Kenya.
+For the last five years, ESCR-Net's Strategic Litigation Working Group (SLWG) has promoted the restitution of lands to the Endorois community via the implementation of the ruling of the African Commission on Human and Peoples' Rights (ACHPR), using a variety of strategies.
+On 22 February 2017, the SLWG sent a letter to the ACHPR to support the application of one of the Commission's Rules of Procedure regarding the Endorois Welfare Council in Kenya.

 The letter, signed by all members of the Working Group, reiterates support of a request made by Minority Rights Group International and the Centre for Minority Rights for the application of Rule 112(8) by the ACHPR, regarding follow-up on the recommendations of the Commission in Communication n276/2003, on behalf of the Endorois Welfare Council v.
 Kenya.

 The Working Group encouraged the Commission to invite the Sub-Committee of the Permanent Representatives Committee and the Executive Council to require the Kenyan government to adopt a detailed roadmap in close consultation with the Endorois, establishing a reasonable timeframe for the implementation of each of the Commission's recommendations on the Endorois case.

 The implementation of recommendations issued by the ACHPR in the Endorois case could advance, as the SLWG highlighted, indigenous peoples' rights in Africa, as well as globally.